n0nag0n/super-model/README.md

 PHP                              1             86            246            347
 -------------------------------------------------------------------------------
 ```

+This is written with performance in mind.
+So while it will not satisfy every single requirement in every project that's ever been built, it will work in the majority of cases, and do a kick butt job at it too!

 ## Basic Usage
 Getting started with Super Model is easy, simply extend the super model class and define a table name.
 That's about it.